awsdocs/aws-iot-docs/developerguide/manual-cert-registration.md

 1. On **Select a CA**:
    +

-**if the client certificates are signed by a CA that is registered with AWS IoT**
+**If the client certificates are signed by a CA that is registered with AWS IoT**
 Choose that CA from the list, and then choose **Next**\.
    +